burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
 * Loops optimization: unrolling and loop fusion (also known as jamming) to combine multiple loops over the same index range that eliminates wasted iterations in the loop.
 * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).
+* Constant propagation.
+Utilized to derive values during compile time.
+* Register allocation.
+To decide in which moment of runtime different registers can be used to store values.

 Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm/Method.
 Even we think there is a possibility of research to provide that information for the compiler.

 ### Code Emitting